olilarkin/awesome-musicdsp/README.md

 - [Webkit's Web Audio API](https://github.com/WebKit/WebKit/tree/main/Source/WebCore/Modules/webaudio) - This is the C++ code for WebKit's implementation of the Web Audio API, as used in Safari.
 - [Blink's Web Audio API](https://chromium.googlesource.com/chromium/blink/+/master/Source/modules/webaudio/) - The same thing in Blink (Google chromium).
 - [Firefox's Web Audio API](https://searchfox.org/mozilla-central/source/dom/media/webaudio/) - And for Mozilla Firefox.
+- [pedalvite](https://github.com/EleonoreMizo/pedalevite) - An open source pedalboard project from a developer who did a lot of the DSP in the best plugins of the last ~20 years.

 ## Open source instruments/effects
 Here are some quality open source instruments/effects plug-in projects.